Novel-Public-Health/Novel-Public-Health/README.md

 > When you're ready, put the postcard in the mailbox (git push).

 ## Production
-**IMPORTANT**
-After you push your changes to Github AND after the Heroku build has finished (usually takes a few minutes), you must run one of the following scripts:
+**IMPORTANT:** After you push your changes to Github AND after the Heroku build has finished (usually takes a few minutes), you must run one of the following scripts:
    - [production.sh](production.sh)    (For Macs)
    - [production.bat](production.bat)  (For Windows)